OhanaAlvaro/chrome-extension-vue/README.md

 This Addon is now built with Vue, for simplicity and speed coding.

-Vue code lives within the `src` folder, although we also use a couple of stuff fromt the `publc` folder.
-Once project is deployed, the `dist` folder is created in the root, and it's the one that contains the static website that can be uploaded to the Chrome Store.
+Vue code lives within the `src` folder, although we also use a couple of stuff fromt the `public` folder.
+Once the project is deployed, the `dist` folder is created in the root, and it's the one that contains the static website that can be uploaded to the Chrome Store.
 Note: Items in the `public` folder, get copy-pasted to the `dist` folder directly.

+To deploy:

+- One time deploy: `npm run build`.
+Create the dist folder.
+- Developing: `npm run serve`.
+Same dist folder is created, but this time it's self-refreshed with your changes on the code, so you can see the changes in Chrome.

 This project uses the `src\vue.config.js` file to define how content is deployed as a web extension.
 Not that you have to changte it, but FYI just in case.